sabbir-063/LLM_Projects/README.md

 A comprehensive collection of AI and Large Language Model (LLM) projects showcasing practical applications of modern AI technologies.

-## 📋 Project Overview

-This repository contains a curated selection of AI-powered applications built using cutting-edge LLM technologies.
-Each project demonstrates real-world problem-solving capabilities and showcases different aspects of AI integration.

 ## 🚀 Featured Projects

 ### 📧 [Cold Email Generator](./ColdEmailGenerator/)